GoogleCloudPlatform/chef-google-compute/README.md

   assigned external IP addresses.

 * `region` -
   Required.
-URL of the GCP region for this subnetwork.
+URL of the region where the subnetwork resides

 #### Label
 Set the `s_label` property when attempting to set primary key